rbleattler/mdop-docs/mdop/agpm/request-deployment-of-a-gpo-agpm30ops.md

 ---
 title: Request GPO Deployment of a GPO
-description: Request Deployment of a GPO
+description: Request Deployment of a GPO in AGPM 3.
 author: aczechowski
 ms.assetid: f44ae0fb-bcf7-477b-b99e-9dd6a55ee597
 ms.reviewer: